-Ken Griffey Jr. has a ton of baseball cards, dating all the way back to his early 1989 rookie years and continuing on to today given he’s a part of seemingly every checklist as a “legend” entry.
+“The Kid” has a ton of baseball cards, dating all the way back to his early rookie years like this 1989 Topps Traded Ken Griffey Jr. and continuing on to today given he’s a part of seemingly every checklist as a “legend” entry.
 It’s good and bad, though—he was such a great player, and it feels like every single card he’s featured on looks amazing, but they can also get quite expensive.

-So, while there will be a day and time for us to look at the coolest (and more affordable) Ken Griffey Jr. cards, today we are looking at the rare finds; typically 90s and 00s inserts that are mind-blowingly-beautiful but don’t often see the light of day.
+So, while there will be a day and time for us to look at the coolest cards (and more affordable) Ken Griffey Jr. options, today we are looking at the rare finds; typically 90s and 00s inserts that are mind-blowingly-beautiful but don’t often see the light of day.

 1. 1999 SkyBox Molten Metal Fusion Titanium #33 Ken Griffey Jr. /50